-A vertical line to the right of any paragraph indicates a notable change in the text from the previous Annex.
-The text has minor editing to the wording that is not so marked.
+A vertical line to the right of any paragraph indicates a notable change in the subject material from the previous Annex.
+Minor text editing is not so marked.

-- 1.2 The National Airsport Control (NAC) A NAC administers FAI air sports in its country.
+1.2 The National Airsport Control (NAC) A NAC administers FAI air sports in its country.
 It may delegate to another organisation such as its national gliding association that part of its sporting powers.
 In the Code and this Annex, "NAC" means the NAC or its delegated organisation.
-Its responsibilities are to: - a.
+Its responsibilities are to:

+- a.
 Maintain control of its national Claims Officer, OOs, data analysts, and FR pressure calibration labs. - b.
 Have responsibility for the integrity and accuracy of data that it ratifies. - c.
 Maintain a list of position recorders (PRs) that it accepts or has tested.
-Approval documents for PRs that comply with the Sporting Code will be posted on the IGC website by GFAC (see A5-1.6). - d.
+Approval documents for PRs that comply with the Sporting Code will be posted on the IGC website by GFAC. - d.
 Modify IGC record forms to incorporate national-only record types, and may maintain a national turn point list. - e.
-Maintain a badge claim form and registers of national badge leg, badge, record, and FAI diploma flight achievement. - Transmit to the FAI data on completed Diamond badges and Diploma flights.
+Maintain a badge claim form and registers of national badge leg, badge, record, and FAI diploma flight achievement. - f.
+Transmit to the FAI data on completed Diamond badges and Diploma flights.

-1.3 NAC recommended practices
+1.3 NAC - recommended practices

 - a.
 OO appointment and training NACs should establish requirements for becoming an OO, such as holding a Silver badge as a minimum or having an association with the sport for some minimum time.
 It is useful to issue guidance material, self-help tests, etc. to assist new OOs gain knowledge of the Code and allow experienced OOs to stay current on changes to the rules. - b.
 OO control and tracking As a minimum, each NAC should maintain a list of its current OOs and their contact information, enabling the distribution of information on changes to badge and record procedures or national factors that will influence badge and record flights. - c.
 Preliminary review of claim In the interest of efficient processing of record and badge claims, a NAC may allow specified persons to perform a "first look" review of e-mailed flight data and pertinent scanned documents, if any, such as a paper declaration.
+The .igc file(s) for a flight should be submitted to the Claims Officer by the OO soon after the flight as an obvious problem may then be noted that could shorten or eliminate processing time and effort.
 This preliminary review can be performed at the level of the Claims Officer or a NAC-appointed data analyst.
-Badge claims may also be prescreened at the club level by an experienced OO, which can reduce a Claims Officer's workload by correcting errors in a claim or not forwarding invalid ones. - A "first look" .igc file for a flight may be submitted to the Claims Officer soon after landing as an obvious problem may then be noted that could shorten or eliminate processing time and effort.
-However, this in no way substitutes for the submission of a complete claim package (see SC3-4.4.1). - d.
+Badge claims may also be prescreened at the club level by an experienced OO, which can reduce a Claims Officer's workload by correcting errors in a claim form or not forwarding invalid ones. - d.
 NAC jurisdiction The relationship between an "organizing NAC" and a "controlling NAC" is given in SC3-4.1.
 A claim by a pilot who is a member of another NAC must be certified by the OO who has been approved in writing by the host country (controlling) NAC.
 The OO shall send the completed claim to the controlling NAC for a check for compliance with national aeronautical rules who, in turn, will forward the claim to the organizing NAC.